Wills and Estates – Small Estates – Utah

 (b) that to the best knowledge of the personal representative, the value of the entire estate, less liens and encumbrances, did not exceed homestead allowance, exempt property, family allowance, costs and expenses of administration, reasonable funeral expenses, and reasonable, necessary medical and hospital expenses of the last illness of the decedent;

-(c) that the personal representative has fully administered the estate by disbursing and distributing it to the persons entitled
+(c) that the personal representative has fully administered the estate by disbursing and distributing it to the persons entitled thereto; and

 (d) that the personal representative has sent a copy of the closing statement to all distributees of the estate and to all creditors or other claimants of whom the personal representative is aware whose claims are neither paid nor barred and hasfurnished a full account in writing of administration to the distributees whose interests are affected.